2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Jesus Christ

 The Spirit of Jesus Christ in Philippians 1:19 refers to Christ both in His humanity and human living and in His divinity and resurrection.
 This is the all-inclusive compound life-giving Spirit.
 The Spirit of Jesus Christ bountifully supplies the believers to live Christ (Phil.
 1:19).
 It is only by the operation of this Spirit that one can work out their full salvation (Phil.
 2:12-16).

+### Lord Spirit

+2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
+This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord, and that the very Lord in the heavens is in the human spirit as the pneumatic Christ.

+### Comforter

+John 14:16 names the Spirit as a Comforter/Helper/Advocate/Counselor/Paraclete to the believers.
+This is someone who takes care of our needs.
+Similar to the Lord Spirit, this title also implies the Lord is the Spirit was compared with Isaiah 9:6, which identifies the Son as "wonderful Counselor."

 ### Spirit of Reality